 - Contact Us Now: 408.981.7696 Tap Here to Call Us

-How To Prepare for Your Marriage Based Green Card Interview at San Jose Uscis Office
+How To Prepare for Your Marriage Based Green Card Interview at San Jose USCIS Office

 If you’ve applied for a green card through marriage and received an interview notice from the San Jose USCIS Field Office, congratulations, you’re one step closer to permanent residency.
 However, this interview is more than a formality.
 It is a critical step where USCIS determines whether your marriage is genuine and meets the legal standards for immigration benefits.